 Coordination is the formal and informal procedures that integrate the activities performed by separate groups in an organization.
 Departmentalization divides the organizations’ work and allows for specialization and standardization of activities.
 However, in order to achieve organizational objectives, managers also need to coordinate people, and tasks.

 Coordination facilitates integration between different functions, since coordination can be defined as the process of integrating all the parts of the whole to achieve common objectives.
 Without coordination, people’s efforts are likely to end in delay, frustration, and waste.
-For these reasons, you need to consider coordination as one of the basic elements of the organizational structure.
-Whereby, Coordination has three basic principles:

 1. Unity of Command Principle